 Housing properties are valued at Existing Use Value for Social Housing ("EUV-SH") on a regular basis to ensure the carrying value does not materially differ from the fair value.
-The aggregate surpluses or deficit on revaluation is the difference between the cost of the property less accumulated depreciation and the amount of the valuation.
+The surplus or deficit on revaluation is the difference between the previous revalued amount of the property less subsequent accumulated depreciation and subsequent accumulated impairment losses and the amount of the current valuation.
 Revaluation surpluses are recognised in Other Comprehensive Income and accumulated in reserves (Housing property revaluation reserve).
 Works to existing properties will generally be capitalised under the following circumstances: